zayenz/advent-of-code-2021/README.md

 Some very nice parts when using MinZinc for coding are
 * Set and array comprehensions
-* Generator exprssions with where clauses
+* Generator expressions with where clauses
 * Set operations and relations
 * Enum definitions
 * Enum array indexing